 Salt and other chemicals used for snow removal can be damaging to your property, vehicles, the environment, and even our local waterways.
 You want a company that stays up to date on the latest industry trends and science and utilizes only the safest, most effective methods to monitor their impact on the environment, pets, and humans.
 Why is this so important?
 Follow along as Alliance Landscaping explains the importance of hiring a certified snow removal company.

 When we think of salt used on our driveways, roads, and sidewalks for deicing, the term road salt comes to mind.
 But unless you own your own commercial snow removal company, do you know what elements salt is made from?
 Let’s take a look.
-Various types of salts can be used to melt snow, including the most common known as sodium chloride.
-We’ve all seen the commercial or county snow trucks driving down the road with the dark green pebbles emanating from the back of the truck.
+Various types of salts can be used to melt snow, including the most commonly known as sodium chloride.
+We’ve all seen commercial or county snow trucks driving down the road with dark green pebbles emanating from the back of the truck.
 This is most likely sodium chloride.
-Pre-wetting agents are used in addition to the salt to help reduce the amount of salt required.
+Pre-wetting agents are used in addition to salt to help reduce the amount of salt required.
 Other types include magnesium chloride, calcium chloride, and potassium chloride.

 Back in 2006, the state of New Hampshire began the Interstate 93 (1-93) widening project.
 During its inception, the New Hampshire Department of Transportation (NHDOT) conducted an environmental study on local waterways.
 Four watersheds, including Beaver Brook, Dinsmore Brook, Policy Brook, and a tributary to Canobie Lake, were identified as having elevated chloride levels.
 The elevated levels were high enough to be considered harmful.
 Elevated levels of chloride have also been found in the local groundwater, wetlands, and ponds.